 One of the world’s most cosmopolitan cities, there is something in London for everyone.
 The weather is stubbornly unpredictable but the sights and people are predictably engaging.
-Where history lurks in every nook and corner, but so does modern, everyday life, and the two mingle in a understated way not found anywhere else.
+Where history lurks in every nook and corner, but so does modern, everyday life, and the two mingle in an understated way not found anywhere else.

 If this is a family trip, you might be wondering what to do in London with kids?
 I reached out to Travel Bloggers, many of them who have been to London with their families to put together the best attractions in this city with kids.
 There is also an interesting idea on a day trip outside London at the end of this post.
 Immerse into history, culture, iconic sights and entertainment with these 8 attractions in London with your kids.

+One of the best day trips from London is to experience the old world charm of Windsor Castle, if British Royalty fascinates you.
 There are also some quirky and unusual things to do in London, if you are leaving your kids behind one evening.
 If you are looking to spend a few days outside London, do check out things to do in Dorset.

 What to do in London with kids